Rick45/quick-arr-Stack/README.md

 To follow container logs, run `docker-compose logs -f sonarr`.

 Sonarr web UI listens on port 8989 by default.
 You need to mount your tv shows directory (the one where everything will be nicely sorted and named).
-And your download folder, because sonarr will look over there for completed downloads, then move them to the appropriate directory.
+And your download folder, because Sonarr will look over there for completed downloads, then move them to the appropriate directory.

 #### Sonarr Configuration